 I have worked for CRUSE (Bereavement Counselling) for three years offering help and support to people trying to come to terms with their loss & bereavement.

 In my experience, what I have found in a lot of people I have worked with, is that their substance misuse issue is often a coping strategy to hide their mental health issue (eg: emotional trauma, childhood experience, upbringing, relationships, negative self-belief).
 However, this coping strategy then has had an impact on the person and potentially family, friends, colleagues around them.
 By sensitively exploring the unresolved mental health issue, can have a positive effect on the person with their substance misuse issue.
 What Dual Diagnosis process does, is works with the whole person, not the individual parts.

 Please remember, there is no obligation at this initial stage.
 However if you would like to find out more about the professional experience I have gained over the years in the way I practice, then please contact me.
 I will be happy to talk things through with you.

-Therapy Locations: Pevensey Bay, Uckfield and Eastbourne
+Therapy Locations: Pevensey Bay, Hastings, Eastbourne, Client's Home, 'Walk&Talk'

 I run my own private practice from my home, where I have my own therapy studio, living in a quiet part of Pevensey Bay.
 There is easy parking, as well as a local bus stop within a few minutes walking.